teimuraz/tonic-middleware/README.md

 ## Motivation
 Tonic provides a solid foundation for developing gRPC services in Rust, and while it offers a range of features, extending it with asynchronous interceptors and middleware requires a bit more effort.
-That's where tonic-middleware comes in, this library simplifies adding custom asynchronous processing to the Tonic service stack.
+That's where `tonic-middleware` comes in, this library simplifies adding custom asynchronous processing to the [tonic](https://github.com/hyperium/tonic) service stack.